UtrechtUniversity/ricgraph/README.md

   [OpenAlex](https://openalex.org) can be used to find the missing Scopus Author ID.
 An example script is included.
 * Ricgraph can enrich a source system based on information that is present in one source system, but not in another source system.
-See use case 2 above.
+See the use case above.

 ## Next steps